PathFinder: A unified approach for handling paths in graph query languages

 The first relation allows us to find neighbors of a certain node reachable by an edge with a specific label, as used, for instance, in Algorithm~\ref{alg:any} (line 14).
 The second table keeps track of nodes that are materialized in the database.
-In essence, the table \textsc{Nodes} is only used when checking whether the start node of an RPQ actually exists in the database (see e.g. Algorithm~\ref{alg:any}, line 9).
-All B+trees in \mdb are accessed using the standard linear iterator interface used in relational databases \cite{ramakrishnan00}.
-Additionally, all of the proposed algorithms can be easily extended with the ability to traverse edges backwards, as required, for instance, by C2RPQs~\cite{CalvaneseGLV02} and SPARQL property paths~\cite{HarrisS13}.
-To support this, \mdb also includes the inverse \textsc{Edges} relation, with the following schema:
+In essence, the table \textsc{Nodes} is only used when checking whether the start node of an RPQ actually exists in the database (see e.g., Algorithm~\ref{alg:any}, line 9).

-We can then easily extend all of the described algorithms to allow RPQs with backward edges, and use the \textsc{EDGES}$^-$ table whenever looking for a neighbor accessed via a backward edge.
+\paragraph*{Two-Way Navigation for Property Graphs.} All algorithms in this paper can be easily extended with the ability to traverse edges backwards, as required, for instance, by C2RPQs~\cite{CalvaneseGLV02} and SPARQL property paths~\cite{HarrisS13}.
+To support this, we also index the inverse \textsc{Edges} relation $\textsc{Edges$^-$(NodeTo, Label, NodeFrom, EdgeId)}.$ Using this index, all of the described algorithms can be extended by using the \textsc{EDGES}$^-$ table whenever looking for a neighbor accessed via a backward edge.